ayrna/orca-python/README.md

 Besides the need for the aforementioned Python interpreter, you will need to install the next Python modules in order to run an experiment (needs recent versions of scikit-learn >=0.20.0):

-- numpy (tested with version 1.15.2)
+- numpy (tested with version 1.18.1)
-- pandas (tested with version 0.23.4)
+- pandas (tested with version 1.0.1)
-- sacred (tested with version 0.7.3)
+- sacred (tested with version 0.8.1)
-- scikit-learn (tested with version 0.20.0)
+- scikit-learn (tested with version 0.22.1)
-- scipy (tested with version 1.1.0)
+- scipy (tested with version 1.4.1)

 To install Python, you can use the package management system you like the most.\
 For the installation of the modules, you may follow this [Python's Official Guide](https://docs.python.org/2/installing/index.html).

+A `requirements.txt` file has been added to ease the installation of the different dependencies through `pip`.

 ## Download ORCA-python